-Bank has put in place appropriate organizational framework for bank-wide management of risk on integrated basis.
-The structure ensures coordinated process for measuring and managing all types of risk on an enterprise-wide basis to achieve organizational goals.
+Bank has put in place an organizational framework for Bank-wide management of risk on integrated basis.
+The structure ensures coordinated process for measuring and managing all material risks on an enterprise-wide basis to achieve organizational goals.
 The structure assures adherence to regulatory stipulations.
-The structure is designed in tune with the guidelines of Regulator.
+The structure is designed in tune with the regulatory guidelines.